 The organization offering the HRA chooses a monthly benefit allowance of tax-free money to offer each employee.
 Depending on the type of HRA, the organization may be able to offer different allowance amounts to different employees based on bona fide job criteria.
 Employers don't need to pre-fund these allowances.

 This gives employers a cost-effective way to take care of their employees.
-The employer can design the plan to meet their organization’s unique needs and budget.
+The employer can design the plan to meet the organization's unique needs and budget.
 Whether they offer $500 or $1500 each month, their employees can put that money to good use.
+Plus, employers can decide which expenses they want to reimburse.

 Employees use their allowance on the medical expenses that matter most to them

-Depending on the HRA being offered, its flexibility allows employees to pay for qualifying care, treatment, supplies, and insurance premiums that work best for them.
+Depending on the HRA offered, its flexibility allows employees to pay for the qualifying care, treatment, supplies, and insurance premiums that work best for them.
 As mentioned above, the employer will typically outline what qualified expenses are included in their benefit.

 No two employees are alike.
 They have different wants, needs, lifestyles, and health concerns.
-It’s easier to support diversity and inclusivity with an HRA compared to a one-size-fits-all traditional group health insurance plan.
+It's easier to support diversity and inclusivity with an HRA than a one-size-fits-all traditional group health insurance plan.
 By offering this well-rounded health benefit, each employee has the freedom to choose the unique medical services and best local healthcare providers for their needs.

-For employers, HRAs are a great way to eliminate many of the administrative headaches associated with group health insurance while still offering a comprehensive health benefit.
+For employers, HRAs are a great way to eliminate many of the administrative headaches associated with group health insurance while offering a comprehensive health benefit.
 This also makes it simpler for multi-state employers and remote companies to easily offer a benefit that works for everyone.

 Employees submit proof of purchase